lyf0306/PathoRAG/README.md

 ```

 ### Dataset Preparation
 > We conduct experiments on seven datasets: 2WikiMultiHopQA, HotpotQA, Musique, NarrativeQA, NQ, PopQA, and TriviaQA.
-You can download them from [here](), and set the data path in `datasets/`.
+You can download them from [TeraBox](), and set the data path in `datasets/`.

 ### Quick Start: Graph-R1 on 2WikiMultiHopQA
 #### 1. Preprocess 2WikiMultiHopQA dataset to parquet format